abdulmalikjalloh/Python-Intro/README.md

   - Initialisation is when a variable is assinged an initial value.
 - Variable Assignment

-  - "Is when the value of a variable is change at the memory location "
+  - Is when the value of a variable is changed at the memory location.

 - Data types